rosen-bridge/observation-extractor/README.md

 <a name="headers"/>

 ## Description
 Data extractors are modules that are integrated within a scanner.
 They drive the required information from the scanned blocks and store them in their own database.
 The observation extractor is designed to fulfill a watcher's main task: observing user payments in source networks.
-The bridge payment transaction has its own structure, and the observation extractor searches for this pattern occurrence in source chains and stores all needed information for a watcher commitment creation and reveal.
+The bridge payment transaction has its own structure, and the observation extractor searches for this pattern occurrence in source chains and stores all needed information for a watcher commitment creation and revealment.

 ## Related Projects